woifes/node-monorepo/packages/alarmhandlermqtt/README.md

         presentAlarmsFilePath: "path/to/presentalarmfile",
         alarmDefsPath: "path/to/alarmdefinitions",
         additionalNewAlarmTopics: [
-            "topic01/newAlarms", //send alarms which are triggered to additional topics "topic02/newAlarms"
+            "topic01/newAlarms", //send alarms which are triggered to additional topics (in textual format) "topic02/newAlarms"
         ]
         presentAlarmWatchdogS: 3, //default 3s - max duration between the present alarm info (is triggered automatically after this time)